travis-ci/docs-travis-ci-com/docs/user/languages/javascript-with-nodejs.md

 to install your dependencies.
 Note that dependency installation in Travis CI environment always happens from scratch (there are no NPM packages installed at the beginning of your build).

+## Meteor Apps

+You can build your **Meteor Apps** on Travis and test against [`laika`](http://arunoda.github.io/laika/).
+Simply add following `.travis.yml` file to your project root.

+    language: node_js
+    node_js:
+      - "0.10"
+    before_install:
+      - "curl -L http://git.io/3l-rRA | /bin/sh"
+    services:
+      - mongodb
+    env:
+      - LAIKA_OPTIONS="-t 5000"

+related source code can be found [here](https://github.com/arunoda/travis-ci-laika)

 ## Meteor Packages

-It is possible to build your **Meteor Packages** on Travis by extending the NodeJs configuration.
+It is also possible to build your **Meteor Packages** on Travis by extending the NodeJs configuration.

 For example, you can use the following `.travis.yml` file .